 - GeneralEvaluator computes the traditional test accuracy for existing methods.

-CLASS dd_ranking.metrics.HardLabelEvaluator(config=None, dataset: str = 'CIFAR10', real_data_path: str = './dataset/', ipc: int = 10, model_name: str = 'ConvNet-3', data_aug_func: str = 'cutmix', aug_params: dict = {'cutmix_p': 1.0}, optimizer: str = 'sgd', lr_scheduler: str = 'step', weight_decay: float = 0.0005, momentum: float = 0.9, use_zca: bool = False, num_eval: int = 5, im_size: tuple = (32, 32), num_epochs: int = 300, real_batch_size: int = 256, syn_batch_size: int = 256, use_torchvision: bool = False, default_lr: float = 0.01, num_workers: int = 4, save_path: Optional[str] = None, custom_train_trans = None, custom_val_trans = None, device: str = "cuda" ) [SOURCE]
+CLASS dd_ranking.metrics.LabelRobustScoreHard(config=None, dataset: str = 'CIFAR10', real_data_path: str = './dataset/', ipc: int = 10, model_name: str = 'ConvNet-3', data_aug_func: str = 'cutmix', aug_params: dict = {'cutmix_p': 1.0}, optimizer: str = 'sgd', lr_scheduler: str = 'step', step_size: int = None, weight_decay: float = 0.0005, momentum: float = 0.9, use_zca: bool = False, num_eval: int = 5, im_size: tuple = (32, 32), num_epochs: int = 300, real_batch_size: int = 256, syn_batch_size: int = 256, use_torchvision: bool = False, eval_full_data: bool = False, random_data_format: str = 'tensor', random_data_path: str = './dataset/', num_workers: int = 4, save_path: Optional[str] = None, custom_train_trans: Optional[Callable] = None, custom_val_trans: Optional[Callable] = None, device: str = "cuda", dist: bool = False ) [SOURCE]

 A class for evaluating the performance of a dataset distillation method with hard labels.
 User is able to modify the attributes as needed.